EmmanuelGR02/Missing-Final-Exam/README.md

 	* Less money saved for emergencies
 	* Potential failure to make bill payments
 	* Smaller budget for basic needs like, groceries, clothes, gas, etc.

+### 2. Time
+* In terms of time, it could defenitely delay the year of my graduation, which directly affects the progression in my professional career.
+* I would need to keep working two jobs, and ask for more hours to be added into my schedules in order to pay for the tuition.
+This can affect my time management since I will still be taking other classes, giving me less time to focus on them.
+More work ours (to pay for the retake) = less time to focus on classes = potential of failing another class = repeat of cycle.